 Notes

-- This recipe makes 12 easter nests which are both vegan and gluten free.
-Feel free to sub the rice cereal for corn flakes or shredded wheat if preferred.
+- Yield: This recipe makes 12 easter nests which are both vegan and gluten free.
+Feel free to swap the rice cereal for corn flakes or shredded wheat if preferred.

-- You can use any type of chocolate.
+- Chocolate: You can use any type of chocolate.
 I prefer to use chocolate chips but you can cut up bars of chocolate if you prefer.
+White chocolate also works so well in this recipe!

 Leave a Reply